SiouxsieAsylum/GA_Express_Auth/README.md

 ## Alter the database

 First we need to add a new table to the database to add a users table.
-We're also going to alter the movies table so that it has a user_id column.
+We're also going to alter the flashcards table so that it has a user_id column.

 ```sql
 -- db/migrations/migration-[dateandtime].sql